dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/skeleton/info.md

 ### How to use

-You can use the Skeleton component as a provider for all underlaying components, like inputs and buttons.
+You can use the Skeleton component as a provider for all underlying components, like inputs and buttons.
 This way, you can simply toggle on and off the skeletons.
 And all the spacing and sizing will be given form the components itself.

 But you can also use the Skeleton component to show a fake article or other figures.